NHSDigital/bcss-playwright/docs/utility-guides/DataValidation.md

 ## How This Works

-This utility first runs the sql query and then uses functionality from pandas to check if there are duplicate records.<br>
+This utility first runs the SQL query and then uses functionality from pandas to check if there are duplicate records.<br>
 If duplicate records are detected, then it will remove them and re-run the query to replace the dropped records.

 ## Using the Data Validation Utility